footprintanalytics/footprint-web/docs/operations-guide/running-metabase-on-azure.md

 4) **username of the database**: metabase
 5) **password**: Password1!

 then your connection string would be:

 ```
 postgresql://10.0.2.4:5432/postgres?user=metabase@metabase-app-database&password=Password1!&ssl=true&sslmode=require
 ```

 Click **Save** and the instance will restart.

-Once it finishes, you should be able to visit your Metabase at the URL shown in the "Overview" tab in the web app (under the URL section).
+Once it finishes, you should be able to visit your Metabase at the URL shown in the the "Index" tab in the web app (under the URL section).

 ## Additional configurations
 ### How to enable Health checks

 Enabling health checking in Metabase is a good practice.
 Go to your **web app** -> **Monitoring** -> **Health Check** -> **Enable health check**, and include in the path `/api/health`.